Skip to content

 “We will fight for B.C.’s fair share of federal support to modernize BC Ferries’ infrastructure and explore new technologies that improve service,” he said, adding that small, electric autonomous ferries for walk-on passengers have been implemented in Europe.

-But British Columbians can't trust that Rustad has any intention on delivering on these promises, said Bowinn Ma, BC NDP MLA candidate for North Vancouver-Lonsdale.
+But British Columbians can't trust that Rustad has any intention to deliver on these promises, said Bowinn Ma, BC NDP MLA candidate for North Vancouver-Lonsdale.

 "Under John Rustad’s BC Liberals, ferry fares soared by over 70 per cent.
 He cut sailings and cancelled the free passenger fare for seniors, which the BC NDP brought back," she said.